SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/J - Support Vector Machines.md

 \text{s.t. } y_i \times (\boldsymbol{w} \cdot \boldsymbol{x_i} + b) \geq 1 \text{, } i = 1, 2, \hdots N
 \end{gathered}
 $$

-The optimization is convex and there are many numerical approaches that can be applied to solve it.

 ## Linear SVM: Non-separable Case